 As you’re trying to establish a name and niche for your new business within the marketplace, you’ll eventually encounter quality control issues.
-Whether you offer physical products or services, I dare say that all business owners, even new ones, need to come up with plans to control the quality of their goods or services right from the beginning.
-So I’ve created a list of my top 5 ways to establish quality control in a startup business like yours.
+Regardless of whether you offer physical products or services, I dare say that all business owners—even brand new startup owners—need to come up with plans to control the quality of their goods or services right from the beginning.
+So I’ve created a list of my top five ways to establish quality controls in a startup business like yours.

-You see, when people come home from work and drive up to their houses, the first thing they see is the front yard.
-That’s the first sight line.
-If we’ve cut the grass that day, they’ll know it.
-Next, they’ll pull into the driveway or the garage and walk through a front or back door.
-Therefore, those areas need to look pristine.
-If we leave a piece of grass on the sidewalk, they’re going to notice.
-Then, they’ll notice another piece of grass and another.
-They’ll definitely notice if we’ve left grass shavings all over the driveway.
-All of a sudden, we’ll have unhappy customers.
-Sure, we mowed their lawns, but we left a mess of grass or debris all over their sight lines.
+You see, when people came home from work and drove up to their houses, the first thing they’d see was the front yard.
+That was the first sightline.
+If we had cut the grass that day, they’d know it.
+Next, they’d pull into the driveway or the garage and walk through a front or back door.
+Therefore, those areas needed to look pristine.
+If we left a piece of grass on the sidewalk, they would definitely notice.
+Then, they’d notice another piece of grass and another.
+If we left grass shavings all over the driveway, our work would look sloppy and chances are, our customers wouldn’t have been very happy.
+Sure, we mowed their lawns, but we left a mess of grass or debris all over their sightlines.

 You know, people aren’t going to care much about the back corner of their property.
-It isn’t in their sight lines.
-However, my mom was teaching us to treat the whole yard as if it were in the customers’ sight lines.
-She was telling us to control the quality of our service, to do more than the task at hand.
+It isn’t in their sightlines.
+However, my mom was teaching us to treat the whole yard as if it were in the customers’ sightlines.
+She was telling us to control the quality of our service, to do more than just the task at hand.
 Yes, we mowed lawns, but we did more than that.
 We made the lawns and the surrounding environment aesthetically pleasing to the eye.
 We gave customers’ homes a cleaned, polished look.
 Essentially, we gave their houses curb appeal.

 First, you have to establish the environment.
-You, as the business owner, must know what perfection is for your product or service.
+As a business owner, you must know what perfection is for your product or service.
 In my grass-cutting days, perfection looked like clean sidewalks and driveways.
-Customers didn’t see grass on the sidewalks, and they didn’t see areas a lawn mower missed in the yard.
+Customers didn’t see grass on the sidewalks, and they didn’t see areas a lawnmower missed in the yard.
 All the grass was uniform.
 All the debris was moved from the lawn, from the flower beds, and from the streets.

 In my financial world at Heritage Investors, perfection looks like a completed financial planning process where clients are taking actions to reach specific goals.
 They aren’t just following orders.
 They understand the reasoning behind their financial plans, and they’re moving forward with the plans.